Informfully/Challenges/README.md

 Each approach must include *precisely one* image recommendation for a given article ID.
 (If there is no valid recommendation for a given article, the recommendation will receive a default rating score of 0.)

 > Important: There is no restriction in terms of how many runs you can submit.
 However, all the runs need to be sufficiently different from one another.
-*No two runs can have the same image recommendation for a given article ID.*
+*No two runs can have the same image recommendation for a given article ID, and all images within one run must be unique.*

 To submit your runs, you must provide a ZIP file [group_name].zip that is structured as follows: